-- 1. Students and parents must attend the College Credit Plus information meeting in February to discuss the program and how it might fit with educational and personal goals.
+- 1. Students and parents must attend the College Credit Plus information meeting in January to discuss the program and how it might fit with educational and personal goals.
 Individual Counseling/ CCP Enrollment Options Intent Form must be signed at this meeting. - 2.
 Obtain and complete the necessary CCP institution (college) application.
 It's the student's responsibility to apply to the university/college.
 The student must meet the CCP institution deadlines. - 3.
 Parent(s) must sign a transcript release form requesting that a current high school transcript be sent with the student's application (a transcript is a photocopy of the student's high school grades).
 Failure to provide all of the information and required signatures may delay registration at the CCP institution (college or university). - 4.
 Once a student has been accepted by the university/college and classes have been scheduled, the student must provide their Jackson counselor with a copy of the college schedule.
 It is the student's responsibility to verify they have the required credits.
 There is a maximum of 30 credit hours paid for by the district each year.
+The 30 hour maximum includes college and high school credits.